Teebusch/presentations/README.md

 These presentations were for a course on Design Thinking and Making.
 The course was centered around critical design for the library of the future.
 These are the slides I made as part of the course assignments.

-## Journal Club Bayes - Code and Slides for ExpORL Journal Club
+## Journal Club: Bayesian Growth Curve Modeling

 *July 19th 2017, KU Leuven*